This tutorial shows how to do quick Batch Entry in the Quickbooks accountant edition. We will use Bank2CSV utility.

 Select your Transaction Type and then click on the first line, the first column.

 And just press 'Ctrl' + 'V'.
 It entered Dates, entered Payees.

 If you want to rename Payees, you can also do it in a tool.
 You can map your Payees on the OFX file to actual Vendor names you have in QuickBooks and it will do that.
 This way they will match and it will prefill Account names (you see it was prefilled, QuickBooks found that account name) and it will prefill Amounts.

 In tool, we have Charges negative and the Charges always negative on the OFX file.
 In this tool QIF files, Charges are always negative and payments to the account are always positive, even if it's Credit Card or Account.

 But for the Batch Entry - Charges are positive.
 The tool reversed that in an expected way and it's ready to paste.

 Click 'Save Transactions' and you've done.

 This is a quick introduction to the Batch Entry function in Bank2CSV.
-Also all other converters from ProperSoft (2CSV converters), they do have this function.
+Also, all other converters from ProperSoft (2CSV converters), do have this function.
 So QIF2CSV, PDF2CSV have this function.
 Bank2CSV costs a little bit more than those specific format converters, but it covers all formats.